 You need a small film camera - unobtrusive.
 Very easy to handle.
 Fits in the pocket or handbag.
 Quick to use.
 Capable of superb results - perfectly sharp and exposed.
 A camera that is so feng shui - and so Zen.
 The Olympus XA

-This site is dedicated to its magic.
+This site, first set up in the year 2000, is dedicated to its magic.
 Enjoy

 Now, something I need to say about digital.
 Because film is old hat isn't it?
 No, it is not.
 The camera is an instrument that teaches people how to see without a camera - so said Dorothea Lange and she knew about such things.